 Adopting a charapa ensures they get all the food and medical treatment that they need!

 This extraordinary macaw is the first of its kind that we have had here in amaZOOnico.
-Unfortunately, its species is now classified as vulnerable.
+Unfortunately, its species is now classified as vulnerable to extinction.
 Macaws often form groups of up to 30 individuals.
 He now lives with a group of Scarlet Macaws and Amazonian Parrots.

-We would be very grateful for your support and love for this amazing bird.
+We would be very grateful for your support and love if you adopt this amazing bird.

-But we would be happy if you could help us to give them the best lives possible.
+But we would be happy if you could help us give them the best lives possible.

 The center have two bonded macaws that need your help!
 Devoted to each other, they show lots of care and make lots of noise together, like a very happily married couple!
-Having been rescued from the pet trade, they are not able to look after themselves in the wild, as they are too used to humans and unable to find their own food.
+Having been rescued from the pet trade, they are not able to look after themselves in the wild.

 By adopting this special duo, you'll be supporting their care and providing them with the best food and attention, ensuring they can continue serenading us with their vibrant calls for years to come!

-We did previously release Isla, but with her attachment to people she was quickly captured in less than a week and was being held again as a pet.
-The women from the local community notified us, and helped us rescue her again and she was returned to her enclosure at Amazoonico.
-Toucans use their long beaks to catch food but also to regulate their body temperature and dissipate excess heat quickly.
-The beak tip also contains numerous blood vessels and nerve endings directly connected to the skull, making the tip very sensitive.
+Isla was released back in 2018.
+But with her attachment to people, she was quickly recaptured in less than a week and was being held again as a pet.
+The women from the local community notified us, and helped us rescue her again and she was returned to her enclosure at amaZOOnico.

 The following animals have been adopted by amazing people.